grayasm/git-main/tutorial/git_2.36_doc/README.txt

 # How to create and delete a tag
-git tag stable-1 b33d6f7611          # create a tag at given hash git log                              # log will display also the tag git tag -d stable-1                  # delete a local tag git push --delete origin stable-1    # delete a remote tag
+git tag stable-1 b33d6f7611          # create a tag at given hash git log                              # log will display also the tag git push origin stable-1             # push a tag to remote git tag -d stable-1                  # delete a local tag git push --delete origin stable-1    # delete a remote tag